Serving our Community for over 50 Years – 1971–2021

 Bryan attended Madison Area Technical College

-In 1994, Everett and Bryan became Everett’s Body Shop & Towing, Inc., where they were each half ownership until 2019; Everett then handed over the keys to Bryan with 100% ownership while Everett continued to work until the present.
+In 1994, Everett and Bryan became Everett’s Body Shop & Towing, Inc., where they were each half ownership until 2019; Everett then handed over the keys to Bryan with 100% ownership while Everett continued to work until Fall 2022.
 Greg Hosking is our Auto Body Technician and has worked for Everett’s Body Shop since 2017.

-Bryan’s wife, Jennifer, took on the Office Manager/Bookkeeper role in 2003 from her mother-in-law Ardis; Jennifer managed her part-time role along with her full-time role as a web developer/graphic designer over the years.
+Bryan’s wife, Jennifer, took on the Office Manager/Bookkeeper role in 2003 from her mother-in-law, Ardis; Jennifer managed her part-time role along with her full-time role as a web developer/graphic designer over the years.
 Many may know Jennifer through her JenGraph Designs consultant business since 1997; she has worked with many local businesses and volunteered with several non-profit organizations in the Sauk Prairie area.
-She currently works for ASFPM – Association of Floodplain Managers as a web developer since 2019.

 View Classic Car Restoration projects.